lucasmotta/dploy/README.md

 * Type: `String` or `Array`
 * Default: `none`

 You can set a list of branches that are allowed to deploy to your server.
-This will also help you to avoid mistaken uploads to different servers.
+This will also help you to avoid accidental uploads to different servers.
+Note that you can also set a string (a single branch), rather than a list.

 ### path.local
 * Type: `String`